flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 communication systems, frameworks relieve much of the cognitive burden of building a program.
 By establishing communication standards, frameworks make it possible for developers to create composable tools, tools that benefit everybody who uses that framework.
+Standards make infrastructure possible, and infrastructure enables productivity.

 In this section I focused primarily on the file model because it's been so successful and I think we can learn a lot from it.
 Other